cs1302uga/cs1302-hw01/README.md

    Notice the directory hierarchy that was automatically created.

 1. Now, modify your `Hello` class.
 Have it print out the maximum of two values input by the user.
 Use the method from your `MyMethods` utility class.
+To get user input, please use a valid `Scanner` object.
    What is the line of code to call this method, assuming you have **no import statements** in `Hello.java`?

 1. **TRICKY** What is the command to compile the `Hello` class from the `homework1` directory and place the compiled code into `bin`?
 Note: there is now a dependency in `Hello.java`.
 It relies on the code